hackclub/hackclub/archive/brainstorming/dec-16-brainstorming.md

 - Values
   - Club Manifesto
     - Checkout what hacker school put up
-    - Create a club manifesto in your Github Repo
+    - Create a club manifesto in your GitHub Repo
     - Manifesto.md